jmnicolescu/packer-tce-oracle-linux/README.md

    There two steps involved in deploying Tanzu Community Edition

-   #1 Deploy a custom Oracle Linux VM using Packer to a target environment of choice.
+   Step 1.
+Deploy a custom Oracle Linux VM using Packer to a target environment of choice.
            Choices include Vmware Fusion, Oracle VirtualBox, VMware ESXi or VMware vCenter.

-   #2 Login to the custom Linux VM and deploy Tanzu Community Edition clusters.
+   Step 2.
+Login to the custom Linux VM and deploy Tanzu Community Edition clusters.

 #### Features: